Best Edge Computers: Driving the Future of Distributed Computing

 - Optimize edge AI through model compression and specialized frameworks

-- Invest in training and skill development for IT staff
+- Allocate resources for training and skill enhancement for IT personnel

 10. Stay informed about evolving regulations and design with compliance in mind